Its-Just-Nans/rio201/report/README.md

 ![Architecture](./img/archi.png)

-The main part of our architecture is the server which represents the central computer.
-The server contains four things:
+The main part of our architecture is the central server which represents the central computer.
+The central server contains four things:

 - a CoAP server
 - a HTTP server